mos9527/sssekai_blender_io/README.md

   Required-by:
   ```
 - If Location mismatched
+  - Specifying `--no-user` can help to avoid this issue
-  - This is most commonly introduced when the script deployed to the user installation directory, such as `C:\Users\mos9527\AppData\Roaming\Python\Python311`, due to permission issues.
+  - This is most commonly introduced when the script deployed to the user installation directory, such as `C:\Users\mos9527\AppData\Roaming\Python\Python311`, due to permission issues
     - On Windows - this could happen if your Blender instance is installed via the offical MSI installer **and** installing it in the `Program Files` directory.
 Without admin rights, the script will be installed in the user directory - which **cannot** be accessed by Blender.
   - Uninstall `sssekai`, **and** its dependencies
     - This could be tricky.
 However, if the package are installed in the user directory, you can simply delete the entire user directory (`C:\Users\mos9527\AppData\Roaming\Python\Python311` in the example)